CruGlobal/network/README.md

 # network
-Scripts designed for the network team
+Scripts designed for the network operations